sujilnt/CssBackgroundTool/README.md

 # CssBackgroundTool
 This is a small tool that generates background color .
+Here is the url of the project https://sujilnt.github.io/CssBackgroundTool/

 Here is the screen one
 ![Alt text](Screen Shot 2016-12-05 at 12.30.41 AM.png "Screen1 ")